FrankBot1000/iFoodTrack/README.md

 # iFoodTrack
 iFoodTrack is a macOS App built using Swift and AppKit that integrates the USDA FoodCentral database.
-You can look up food details, save favorites, maintain a food diary and track nutrient and food count totals in charts.
+You can look up food details, save favorites, create meals from favorites, build a food diary and track nutrient and food count totals in charts.

 iFoodTrack is organized with a left navigation bar, a middle detail view, for charts and lists, and a right extended details view describing data averages and trends.